-Welcome to the Spring Term in Year 4
+Welcome to the Autumn Term in Year 4

-Our topic this term is ‘Plymouth and South Africa’
+Our topic this term is: The Vikings and Anglo-Saxons.

 Key Dates and General Reminders